luenhchang/R-Shiny-dashboard_Strava-activity-data/README.md

 ---

 ## Updates
+**2025-01-18**:
+* Included Gardening in top left-aligned legend of Activity Hours in 2025 plot

 **2025-01-02**:
 * Added stacked bar chart for active hours in 2025
 * Added most or least active months in 2 infoBoxes